sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 ---
 **Burying**

 Burying will function the same as v1.
-The only difference is that in v2 cursed bonds will need to be distributed to all participating archaeologists.
+The only difference is that in v2 cursed bonds will need to be un-cursed for all participating archaeologists.

 ---
 **Accusal**

-Accusal will work the same as in v1, with one notable difference: in v1 if an archaeologist was successfully accused, the sarcophagus would enter a "completed" state, meaning the sarcophagus could no longer be unwrapped (since the archaeologist should not receive a bounty since they leaked their secret).

-However, in v2:
+To successfully accuse in v2:
-- A single archaeologist leaking their secret does not necessarily compromise the entire sarcophagus
-- There are other archaeologists that could still perform their duties (and have not leaked their secret)

-As such, unless `m` participating archaeologists have leaked their secrets, the sarcophagus will remain in a `pending` state and can still be unwrapped at the time of resurrection.

-If an archaeologist has been successfully accused, they will not receive their bounty payout if they attempt to `unwrap`.
-Otherwise, they will receive their bounty if they perform their R&R.
+1. `m` unencrypted shards must be submitted to the accusal function on the contracts
+2. The contract will validate these shards against the unencrypted shard hashes
+3. [See diagram](accuse-archaeologist.md) for how payments are distributed on successful accusal.
+4. The sarcophagus enters a "done" state (cannot be unwrapped)

+Implementing it so that the entire private key secret is compromised (instead of allowing single-archaeologist accusals) ensures that archaeologists that still obtain unencrypted shards after transferring their R&R can't successfully accuse the archaeologist the R&R are transferred to, as they only contain one of the `m` secrets necessary to accuse.

+This also allows the contract to distribute funds back to non-accused archaeologists.

 ---